 Portraits of Exile in Persian Literary Tradition

-Portraits of Exile in Persian Literary Tradition is a book that Shams had been thinking about for the better part of a decade.
-In her first book, A Revolution in Rhyme: Official Poets of the Islamic Republic (Oxford University Press, 2020), she treats the relationship between literature, ideology and nation-building in Iran with particular focus on the past forty years.
-Her main focus was on the state-sponsored poets and their role in the production of ‘state-sponsored literature.’
+Portraits of Exile in Persian Literary Tradition is a book that Fatemeh Shams had been thinking about for the better part of a decade.
+In her first book, A Revolution in Rhyme: Official Poets of the Islamic Republic (Oxford University Press, 2020), she treats the relationship between literature, ideology, and nation-building in Iran with particular focus on the past forty years.
+Her focus was on the state-sponsored poets and their role in the production of ‘state-sponsored literature.’
 The poets who were ‘included’ in the circle of power and were considered as an ‘insider’ (khodi) were the subject matter this work.
 Her second book project builds up on her first book by focusing on the alternate crowd, those writers who have not been part of the state ideological apparatus for various reasons.
-Those who have experienced an existence in void, a form of gender, ethnic, linguistic or political exile that has been echoed in their creative work.
-For them the exilic mode has been psychological rather than strictly geographical.
+Those who have experienced an existence in void through a forceful banishment from their homeland exile and ways in which this experience has been echoed in their creative work.
+Shams will trace and analyze representations of exilic life in works of major Iranian exiled poets of the 1980s and ‘90s.
 The notions of ‘symbolic geography’ and ‘liminality’ in the works of these Iranian writers will be therefore among the key concepts that she aims at exploring.

 Blurring Borders and Boundaries: Liminal Spaces in Modern Persian Poetry of Iran and Afghanistan